HL7/phd/input/intro-notes/StructureDefinition-PhdDevice-notes.md

 In order to discriminate between an identifier that is a system id and that which is a transport address the identifier.type element is used.
 A dedicated CodeSystem [Device Identifier Codes](CodeSystem-ContinuaDeviceIdentifiers.html) has the codes one can use to populate the identifier.type.coding.code element.

-When in the future other system identifiers such as ETSI-ICCID (International Circuit Card Identifier) or other identifiers are used, this coding scheme will need to be extended.
+When in the future other system identifiers such as ETSI-ICCID (International Circuit Card Identifier) are used, this coding scheme will need to be extended.

 The transport addresses are as follows: